Coevolution of Intracluster Light and Brightest Cluster Galaxies: ICL and BCG properties

-The most likely cause of a gradient, however, is stellar stripping \citep{contini2024}.
-This mechanism is more gentle, and likely only the outermost stars of a satellite are stripped.
+Simulations have shown that the most likely cause of a gradient is stellar stripping \citep{contini2024}.
+This mechanism is gentler and it is also likely that only the outermost stars of a satellite end up getting stripped.
 In contrast, the innermost stars will eventually become part of the BCG once the satellite completes the merger.
 Whether the gradient is positive or negative depends on the type of satellites undergoing stripping.
 Intermediate or massive satellites will have younger, bluer stars being stripped from their outskirts. \citet{Contini2019} suggested that the presence of gradients implies a primary, gradual formation mechanism of stellar stripping, while the absence of gradients suggests mergers are the primary formation mechanism.
 We find, however, that the presence of a negative gradient in metallicity and colour is universal regardless of whether ongoing or completed mergers are the dominant contributor to the ICL of individual clusters, with a high degree of active stellar stripping likely impacting the degree of the gradient.
-Observations generally find a negative gradient in colours or metallicity.
-However, some find flatter distributions \citep[e.g.][]{Contini2019,Joo_2023}.
 Stellar stripping can also induce flat distributions if the satellites being stripped are similar in colour and metallicity to the BCG.